© 2025 Western New York Public Broadcasting Association

 The Metropolitan Opera’s radio broadcasts bring the magic of live opera to our listeners.
 Airing December through the first weekend of June, listeners can experience thrilling performances from today’s most renowned opera stars alongside legendary voices from the past, spanning over nine decades of Metropolitan Opera history, live from the Lincoln Center in New York City.

-The WFMT Radio Network Opera Series extends the season beginning June 14th, offering an incredible lineup of performances to complete the year.
+The WFMT Radio Network Opera Series extends the season beginning in June, offering an incredible lineup of performances to complete the year.
 From Milan to New York, Barcelona to Chicago, enjoy front-row access to iconic opera productions from the world’s top stages.

 Purple divider line